DevT06/GradeMaster/README.md

 The Console Client is currently only for testing purposes.

 ### Win Client
-The WinClient (based on WinUi 3) will be discontinued for now, in favor of the comming .Net MAUI Client.
+The WinClient (based on WinUi 3) is discontinued removed from the main branch, in favor of the .Net MAUI Blazor hybrid DesktopClient.

 <br>